Where To Shoot A Deer With A Bow

 Best Possible Arrow Placement

-When striving to place your arrow in the most efficient manner, there is no substitute for the classic broadside shot.
+When striving to place your arrow most efficiently, there is no substitute for the classic broadside shot.

 a 3d target showing entrance shots and organs